GoogleChrome/web.dev/src/site/content/en/angular/precaching-with-the-angular-service-worker/index.md

 layout: post
 title: 'Precaching with the Angular service worker'
 subhead: |
-  Use the Angular service worker to make your app faster and more reliable on networks with poor connectivity!
+  Use the Angular service worker to make your app faster and more reliable on networks with poor connectivity.
 hero: performance-budgets-with-the-angular-cli.jpg
 date: 2019-07-02
 description: |